 Our goal at FRPEA is to afford every applicant the best opportunity to have a successful polygraph screening test.
 We use our years of professional interviewing experience to help the applicant overcome their anxiety and encourage honesty throughout the pretest interview.
 When the applicant tells us they are ready, we finalize and review the polygraph test questions and answers together.
 There are no surprises.

 Who can be given a pre-employment polygraph screening test?

-How do law enforcement agencies prepare their applicant for a successful pre-employment polygraph screening examination?
+How do law enforcement agencies prepare applicants for a successful pre-employment polygraph screening examination?

 How long will it take to find out the polygraph test results?

-The FRPEA polygraph examiner will discuss the results of the examination with the applicant at the end of the in-test phase.
+The FRPEA polygraph examiner will discuss the examination results with the applicant at the end of the in-test phase.
 Shortly thereafter, the agency’s hiring representative will be contacted and informed of the results.
-The data will be reviewed by another FRPEA polygraph examiner and will be followed up with a detailed confidential FRPEA polygraph examination report to that agency.
+Another FRPEA polygraph examiner will review the data.
+It will be followed up with a detailed confidential FRPEA polygraph examination report to that agency.

 What if the applicant fails the polygraph test?

 Our goal at FRPEA is to give every applicant the best chance to pass their polygraph screening test.
-According to the Maine Criminal Justice Academy’s polygraph examiner’s policy, when an applicant fails their pre-employment polygraph screening test, the applicant is given an opportunity to discuss their reactions and testing is not complete until completion of further breakdown and/or single issue testing.
-At FRPEA, this follow up testing can be scheduled by the law enforcement agency’s CEO.
+According to the Maine Criminal Justice Academy’s polygraph examiner’s policy, when an applicant fails a pre-employment polygraph screening test, the applicant can discuss their reactions.
+Testing is not complete until the completion of further breakdown or single-issue testing.
+At FRPEA, this follow-up testing can be scheduled by the law enforcement agency’s CEO.